microcks/microcks.io/content/documentation/installing/deployment-options.md

 ### Partially managed by Microcks

-Aside this all-in-one approache, you may also use boths installation method to pick the components you want Microcks to install and the other existing one you may want Microcks to connect to.
+Besides this all-in-one approach, you may also use both installation methods to pick the components you want Microcks to install and the other existing ones you may want Microcks to connect to.
 You will have the following options:

 * Do not deploy a MongoDB database and reuse an existing one.
 For that, put the `mongodb.install` flag to `false` and specify a `mongodb.url`, a `mongodb.database` as well as credentials and that's it!
 * Do not deploy a Keycloak instance and reuse an existing one.
 For that, put the `keycloak.install` flag to `false` and specify a `keycloak.url` and a `keycloak.realm` and that's it!
-Optionally you may want to specify a `keycloak.privateUrl` so that security token trusintg will be done without hopping through a publicly reachable URL.
+Optionally, you may want to specify a `keycloak.privateUrl` so that security token trusting will be done without hopping through a publicly reachable URL.
-* Do not deploy a Kafka nstance and reuse an existing one.
+* Do not deploy a Kafka instance and reuse an existing one.
 For that, put the `kafka.install` flag to `false` and specify a `kafka.url` and that's it!

 <img src="/images/deployment-partially-managed.png" class="img-responsive"/>

 > Reusing already deployed components may allow you to lower operational costs if you're using shared instances.
-It can also allow you to use managed services that may be provided by your favorite cloud vendor.
+It can also allow you to use managed services that may be provided by your favourite cloud vendor.

 ### The Kafka broker of your choice